6 Brazilian tourists die of carbon monoxide in Chile

-SANTIAGO, Chile — Chilean authorities say six Brazilian tourists died of carbon monoxide poisoning while staying in an old apartment in central Santiago.
+SANTIAGO, Chile — Six Brazilian tourists were found dead of carbon monoxide poisoning Wednesday inside an old apartment where they were staying in central Santiago.

-Authorities said Wednesday that police had been alerted by the Brazilian Embassy, which was called by one of the victims when she became ill.
+Authorities said police were alerted by the Brazilian Embassy, which had been called by one of the victims when she became ill.

-Police commander Rodrigo Soto said officers found four adults and two children dead at the six-story building Wednesday.
+When officers entered the apartment in a six-story building they found four adults and two children dead, police commander Rodrigo Soto said.
 The fire department said a high concentration of carbon monoxide was measured in the apartment, which it said was completely closed.

 Santiago registered its coldest day of the South American autumn early Wednesday, with the temperature dropping to zero Celsius (32 Fahrenheit).